-The reason why doing the process in this specific order is so important is because you want to make sure you don’t pay for the entire month’s contribution when you sign up or accidentally pay the full rate (no discounts) and not receive the discounts you are entitled to as a first-time freelancer.
+The reason why doing the process in this specific order is so important is that you want to make sure you don’t pay for the entire month’s contribution when you sign up or accidentally pay the full rate (thus forfeiting your qualifying discounts) and do not receive the discounts you are entitled to as a first-time freelancer.
 If you are male and under the age of 30 upon signing up or female and under the age of 35 you will receive an extra 30% discount off the quota for the remaining 12 months of the plan as per the rules, which I will explain later on.

 Registering with Seguridad Social (Online)

 First, you will need to register at Social Security’s SEDE Electrónica and click on the drop-down category underneath the Spanish flag labeled Ciudadanos and select Afiliación, Inscripción y Modificación.
 You will need a digital certificate in order to sign on to their database and sign up for the RETA.
 If you want to do this in person where you live at a local Tesorería General de la Seguridad Social, fill out pages 3 and 4 of the Modelo TA.6 form and make an appointment (cita previa) at your nearest office.
 Enter your contact information and choose the Elegir yo el centro, el día y la hora en esta provincia (this option usually allows you a greater range of dates in my experience).
 You will also have to answer a security question that will involve matching a word with a category (ie: Idioma > Castellano) before you can see a list of available appointments.